 Accommodation: We stayed overnight in Cambridge, which was about 25 minutes from Hobbiton/Matamata.

-Day 3 – Whakarerarewa and The Redwood Forest
+Day 3 – Whakarerarewa Maori Village & Forest

 We drove down south a couple hours and had our first day in Rotorua.
 We started off with a visit to Whakarerarewa, which is The Living Maori Village.
 This was a highlight for Jarden and I!
 We loved seeing how the Maori people still lived and worked in their village, and still participated in their cultural traditions.

-We then headed to The Redwood Forest, which is rated the #1 thing to do in Rotorua on Tripadvisor.
-While we planned on renting bikes and speeding through the forest, we got to the rental booth a little too late, which was a real bummer!
-We did a half-hour walk through though and saw many bikers; it was beautiful!
+We then headed to the Whakarewarewa Forest, which is rated the #1 thing to do in Rotorua..
+While we planned on renting bikes and speeding through the beautiful redwoods, we got to the rental booth a little too late, which was a real bummer!
+We did a half-hour walk through though and saw many bikers though; it was beautiful!

 Day 4 – Waiotapu Thermal Wonderland and Zorbing

 Our second day in Rotorua, we first visited Waiotapu Thermal Wonderland.
-There are a ton of thermal pools/attractions in Rotorua, but Waiotapu specifically had some eye catching highlights that we wanted to see most.
+There are a ton of thermal pools/attractions in Rotorua, but Waiotapu specifically had some eye catching highlights that we wanted to see most, like the lime green stunner above.

 We ended the day with Zorbing, which was one of the most exhilirating activities we’ve done in a while.
 A tad pricey, but worth every penny to us.
 We recommend getting 2 hydro rides; one down the straight track with a partner if you have one, and one solo down the sidewinder track!